Rosewool Insulation Refractory Co.,Ltd.

 4. Safety Precautions

-• Wear protective gear: Rock wool fibers can irritate skin and lungs.
+• Wear protective gear: rock wool fibers can irritate skin and lungs.

 • Work in a ventilated area: Open windows or use fans to minimize dust.